Paul Farrow

-Paul Farrow (born July 17, 1964) is an American businessman and Republican politician from Pewaukee, Wisconsin.
-He is the county executive of Waukesha County, Wisconsin, since 2015.
-He previously served two years each in the Wisconsin Senate and State Assembly, and was chairman of the Republican Party of Wisconsin from August 2021 through December 2022.
+Paul Farrow (July 17, 1964 – July 7, 2026) was an American businessman and Republican politician from Pewaukee, Wisconsin.
+He served 11 years as the county executive of Waukesha County, Wisconsin, from 2015 until his death in 2026.
+Farrow previously served two years each in the Wisconsin Senate (2012–2015) and State Assembly (2011–2012), and was chairman of the Republican Party of Wisconsin from August 2021 through December 2022.

 His mother, Margaret Farrow, was the first female lieutenant governor of Wisconsin.

-Biography
+Early life and career

-Paul Farrow was born with a twin brother on July 17, 1964, in Milwaukee, Wisconsin.
+Paul Farrow was born with a twin brother in Milwaukee, Wisconsin, on July 17, 1964.
 He was raised and educated in Milwaukee, graduating from Milwaukee's Marquette University High School in 1982.
 After attending the University of Wisconsin–Milwaukee at Waukesha, Farrow transferred to Waukesha County Technical College and earned his associate's degree in 1987.
 He continued his education at Carroll University, and earned his bachelor's degree in 1991.

-He was elected to the Wisconsin State Assembly in 2010.
-He was elected to the Wisconsin State Senate in December 2012 to fill the vacancy of Senator Rich Zipperer, who resigned to become Governor Scott Walker's Deputy Chief of Staff.
+He worked as a private home inspector for several years, before becoming a partner in a radon mitigation company.